What is FTE?

 Meet Our Team

-Currently we provide support to all elementary, middle, high, adult, alternative, DJJ, and charter institutions throughout our county totaling over 225 sites.
+We provide support to all elementary, middle, high, adult, alternative, DJJ, and charter institutions throughout our county totaling over 225 sites.

 Due to the volume of school centers that we currently serve, we are not able to send Field Techs to school sites.
 We encourage you to send Data Processor (DP) to us for any on-going training.
 We have set up a mini-lab in our office specifically for that purpose.
 Field Techs will be available to guide DPs in any area they may need help with.